DigitalEmbed/MemoryManager/README.md

 As you can see, storing any data requires 11 bytes more than direct storage in memory: A char, for example, would consume 12 bytes of memory if allocated in a typed chained list and 1 byte if allocated statically or dynamically.
 One should then use this artifice with caution.
 See the examples before implementing them in your firmware. **The linked lists of this solution support storing non-primitive C types as long as the size of this type does not exceed 64-bits**.

-##### CircularBuffer
+##### Buffer

-A circular buffer manager was implemented in this library.
-Circular buffer is a buffer whose contents are written and read in a circular way, that is, the last buffer position is succeeded by the first buffer.
-Thus, a read algorithm that reads the last position of the buffer and needs to continue reading will return to the beginning of the buffer and proceed to read from there.
-The same goes for writing algorithms, and writing in a non-empty position causes loss of the original content.

-The operation of this buffer consists of the dynamic allocation of the memory pools, aiming at a greater simplification of the tool.
+A buffer manager has been implemented in this library.
+With this manager, you can handle **stack** or **queue** type buffers.
+The operation of this buffer consists of the static or dynamic allocation of the memory pools, aiming at a greater simplification of the tool.
 The advantages of this endless vector in relation to the threaded list implementation of this set of libraries are:

 - Lower cost of memory;
 - Increased speed of access and data recording.